modhunter/Probably_NOC_Rotations/README.md

 - Pause rotation when in feign death
 - Delayed interrupting: Don't attempt to interrupt until the spellcast is 30% complete
 - Toggle to allow for automatic serpent sting on your current mouseover target whenever that target doesn't already have the serpent sting DOT/debuff.
 This is a great way to 'DOT-up' multiple enemies that are spread around
-- Support for international clients
-- Revive Pet, Heart of the Phoenix, & Call Pet should work correctly 100% of the time
+- Revive Pet, Heart of the Phoenix, & Call Pet
-- When out of combat will automatically cast Hunter's mark on your target if it's been targetted at least 2 seconds
 - Will not cast Serpent Sting or Black Arrow against a charmed player in order to prevent DOTS from killing them

 ### Hotkeys